 We know developers can create amazing solutions when they have the right tools.
 During the 2018 Call for Code, for example, developer Pedro Cruz showed us that a drone can save lives when combined with IBM Watson™ Visual Recognition.

 We want to see what you can do to change the world.
 The DJI Tello drone is more than just a cool prize.
 We’ll give you code patterns to unlock its potential, and introduce you to new skills around visual recognition, AI and machine learning.

-The IBM Developer Drone Challenge kicks off today and runs through December 16.
+The IBM Developer Drone Challenge runs through June 16, 2019.
 Want to get in on the action?
 Here’s what you need to do:

-Step 2: On Mondays, watch the IBM Developer Twitch channel and check your email (the message will be coming from sendoso.com so be sure it’s not in your spam filter).
-Each week, we’ll randomly select a group of winners who will receive a Tello drone, full access to code patterns for drone programming and a nice surprise or two.
+Step 2: On Tuesdays between now and June 16, 2019, watch the IBM Developer Twitch channel and check your email.
+Each week, we’ll randomly select a group of winners who will receive a DJI Tello drone, full access to code patterns for drone programming, and a nice surprise or two.